codemistic/Non-Code/HTML 101/HTML 101.md

 ---

 <aside>
-💡 To learn more about HTML you can head over [here](https://developer.mozilla.org/en-US/docs/Web/HTML).
+💡 To learn more about HTML you can head over <a href="https://developer.mozilla.org/en-US/docs/Web/HTML">here</a>.

 </aside>